Recent Posts

 Connected

 The past couple of weeks have been very much up and down.
 For the first two weeks I was miserable, and albeit probably just as miserable to be around (bless my family for always being so patient and understanding).
 I had a very difficult time adjusting to the changes that were unfolding because it felt as though some of the best parts of my life, as well as the parts that I was looking forward to were slowly vanishing.
 It felt like a domino effect, one thing leading to the other with a succession of change that felt completely beyond my control.
+And that feeling of losing control is a very scary thing.
+Not knowing if the people you love will come out of this in good health is a very scary thing.
+And in all honesty, I felt selfish.
+Because at the end of the day my reasons for feeling this way were merely minuscule problems compared to the ones that the entire world was battling.
+And in knowing this, I felt worse.

 A Journal Entry | Greatness | February 11, 2018